stavros11/stavros11/README.md

   My decision to study physics was greatly influenced by my partitipation in math and physics competitions during high school.

   In particular, I won a [bronze medal](https://ipho-unofficial.org/timeline/2013/individual) in the [44th International Physics Olympiad](https://ipho2013.dk/) held in Copenhagen, Denmark in July 2013.
-I was also the first Greek student to participate in two International Physics Olympiads, as I had also participated in the [43rd one](https://www.ipho2012.ee/home/) held in Tallin and Tartu, Estonia, one year earlier in 2012.
+I was also the first Greek student to participate in two International Physics Olympiads, as I had also participated in the [43rd one](https://www.ipho2012.ee/home/) held in Tallinn and Tartu, Estonia, one year earlier in 2012.

   Participating in these olympiads required competing in [two qualifying rounds](http://micro-kosmos.uoa.gr/gr/announcments/diagonismoi_fysikis.htm) held at the national level, in which I was ranked 1st nationwide in 2013 and 6th in 2012.